samhippo/mpv-scripts/README.md

 Alt+c script_message clean-playlist
 ```
 #### Usage
-Activating this command will remove all entires from the current playlist that are not a video file.
+Activating this command will remove all entires from the current playlist that are not video files.
 This is useful when dragging a folder onto mpv and it loads unwanted file types.